Proposal (1055) to South American Classification Committee

 Bangs 1902.
 In fact, Reyes et al. make

-this very point in this section.
+this very point in that same section.

 As